EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 This command will create a directory named `~/clusters/speedy` and generate a configuration file named `config.yml` that follows the layout of the architecture named M1 (single primary, N replicas).
+It will create a git repository in the new directory and make an initial commit containing the generated `config.yml`.

 The command also accepts various options (some specific to the selected architecture or platform) to modify the configuration, but the defaults